motion/orbit/projects/blog/src/pages/update-one/index.md

 ### The Features

 For now Orbit is a lot like Spotlight, with a Home.
 The Home shows recent activity, people, and apps you've installed.

-Orbit will grow to become more akin to a knowledge assistant.
+Over time Orbit will grow to become more akin to a knowledge assistant.
 It will get better at understanding english queries, sorting staleness, augmenting as you work, and summarizing noisy data.
 It will also become more contextually aware, which I explain a bit more in the Context section.

 <div style="width: 361px; border-radius: 20px; overflow: hidden; position: absolute; right: -400px;">
   <img alt="Orbit Home" src="./nlp.jpg" />
 </div>

 We have some interesting pieces in place.
-You can intuitively search using NLP phrasing by time, people, date ranges, integrations and more.
-We build profiles of people from across your cloud.
-But we have a long way to go.
-Over the next months we'll be working to make Orbit far better at answering questions accurately and more intuitively.
+You can intuitively search using natural language by time, people, date ranges, integrations and more.
+We build profiles of people from across your cloud, and we allow you to explore your data intuitively.
+But we have a long way to go, and we'll update with interesting information here as we go.

 ### Join our Orbit

-Keep in mind the builds today are early.
-There are interesting pieces we are still putting work into, so I think the next few months will see some intersting progress.
+Keep in mind the builds today are early and the interesting pieces are still in development.
+I think the next few months will see it grow into something much more usable.
 I'd love your feedback along the way to keep us on the right path.

 Our [roadmap](/roadmap) and [mailing list](https://tryorbit.com).